 Four artist's book editions are currently available for purchase.
-Please see below.
-Full prospectus.
+Please see below. full prospectus

-Stephanie Gibbs Bookbinding both creates original artist's books using printmaking and found and altered texts, and also works with artists to realize their visual narrative brings tactile, book-based editions to creative work in literature, photography, painting, and film.
+Stephanie Gibbs both creates original artist's books using printmaking and found and altered texts, and also works with artists to realize their visual narrative brings tactile, book-based editions to creative work in literature, photography, painting, and film.

-Recipes collected by Helen Marchese, primarily from the late 1940s through the 1980s.
-Endpapers from Paul Bercy, Simples Notions de Francais, New York, 1894.
 Printed on Mohawk Superfine on an Indigo printer.
 Bound in a three part binding with stamped linen spine and gingham fabric over boards.
 Edition of 50.
 2017. $200.

 Elizabeth Blackwell, working in the early 18th century, documented many of the plants used for medical purposes in A Curious Herbal.
 The variety of approaches to herbs as treatments as published in contemporary literature is provided here alongside reproductions of her engravings.
 The engravings and descriptions are alternated with the greatest assemblage of uncontested fact, the Encyclopedia Britannica, an edition that both contains the collected wisdom of the ages, and yet still cannot escape the inherent and implicit prejudices of the times.
 As such, it is both a master document of information, and a constantly evolving resource that tells as much about a historic perspective as it does about dry historical facts.
 Here, the pages have been altered using monoprint, to bring aging and depth as a patina over the text.

 Printed on Asuka paper on an Indigo printer.
 Bound in quarter cloth.
 Edition of 20.
 2016. $175.